Peel's Community Safety and Well-being Plan

 Goal: Implement effective data gathering and reporting practices in order to assess impact and respond to inequities as they emerge

-Get more details about the Plan and how it was developed.
-Access the CSWB Plan summary.
+Details about the Plan and how it was developed.
+Available in different languages.

 The COVID-19 pandemic has severely impacted our community.
 It has resulted in closures, job loss, increased anxiety, uncertainty, and drastic changes to how we live our daily lives.

 Our community partner, CMHA Peel-Dufferin estimates a 52% increase in the number of crisis calls.
 The demand for service was already high, the pandemic has only highlighted how urgent the need is.